Who are DREAM Fellows?

 Meals are not provided but are paid for by volunteers through their DREAM living stipend.
 During the week, volunteers can eat lunch for 25 pesos (less than 50 cents) at the DREAM cafeteria.
 There are also many local affordable options (For example $150 pesos or $2.75 USD for a Dominican meal at a comedor), and several supermarkets and colmados (corner stores) are within walking distance of volunteer housing.

-+ WHERE WILL I BE LIVNG?
++ WHERE WILL I BE LIVING?

 Volunteers will be living in Cabarete in an urban neighborhood, Callejón de la Loma, where both Dominicans and foreigners reside.
 You will learn to appreciate the strong sense of community as well as integrate into local culture.
 The DREAM Center is located on the main bustling street where there are different local businesses such as: corner stores, restaurants, bars, beauty salons, local shops, etc. Both the downtown area of Cabarete and the beach is about a 10 to 15 minute walk from where you will be living in Callejón de la Loma.